shortbloke/home_assistant_config/README.md

    - Note in order for Travis to work a number of extra files are required:
      - `travis_secrets.yaml` - Contains dummy values for the secrets used in the configuration files
      - `travis.fake_ssl_key` and `travis.fake_ssl_crt` - Are dummy files needed for a Home Assistant configuration setup to use SSL.
+ - A successful Travis build triggers a git pull request to upload the current configuration, followed by restarting the home assistant service.
+Thus, enabling changes to be made away from the the Pi/HASS Hub, uploaded to GitHub and directly applied to the running system.